Phedimus kamtschaticus: Uses

-Under its synonym Sedum kamtschaticum it has gained the Royal Horticultural Society's Award of Garden Merit.
+Under its synonym Sedum kamtschaticum, it has gained the Royal Horticultural Society's Award of Garden Merit.
 In addition, the putative variety Sedum kamtschaticum var. ellacombeanum and the 'Variegatum' cultivar have also gained the award.
+'Weihenstephaner Gold' (named after Hochschule Weihenstephan-Triesdorf) is particularly popular among commercial growers.
+All the cultivars have yellow blooms, but the flowers of 'Weihenstaphaner Gold' gain pink tones as they age.